WinSanSri/weather-website/README.md

 # weather-website
-A weather website that displays real-time, current weather in any city using openweathermap API.
+A weather website that displays real-time, current weather in any city using openweathermap API using JavaScript, CSS and HTML.